 The bill amends several sections of South Dakota's hunting license regulations to clarify the minimum age requirements for obtaining a hunting license.
-Specifically, it stipulates that individuals under the age of twelve are not eligible for a hunting license, while those who are ten years old or older can receive a hunting preference point.
+Specifically, it establishes that individuals under the age of twelve are not eligible for a hunting license, while those who are ten years old or older can receive a hunting preference point.
 Additionally, it allows individuals who are eleven years old and will turn twelve during the hunting season (September 1 to December 31) to obtain a hunting license or preference point and participate in hunting activities starting September 1.

 Statutes affected: